Dinesh-Kumar-18/Jr-Penetration-Tester-/README.md

-# Jr-Penetration-Tester-
+# Jr-Penetration-Tester-TryHackMe
-a complete walkthrough  or cheat sheet for jr penetration testing path which is given by try hack me to complete the entire course , one needs to have subscription.enjoy!
+A complete walkthrough or cheat sheet for jr penetration testing path which is given by try hack me.
+To complete the entire course , one needs to have subscription.enjoy!

 https://tryhackme.com/room/pentestingfundamentals